omkarbajaj073/ViSQL/notes.md

 2. Things left to do:

+  Om: (Finish all layouts.
+Leave query functionality for later)
-  - Where clause
+  - Where clause - formatting to query + layouts for logical and regex.
+  - Logical where operator
-  - Update table
+  - Update table - Think about this once select is done.
+It's very similar.
-  - Insert into table (There are a few Todos)
+  - Insert into table (There are a few Todos - format to a query)
+  - Aggregate functions - (if time permits)

+  Ant:
-  - Resizing
+  - Resizing - fields to match text length
-  - Data integrity
+  - Data integrity - try except around each query and print the error field.
-  - Styling
-  - Foreign Key constraint
-  - Aggregate functions
   - Delete table
   - Delete rows

-  - Natural join
+  - Styling (if time permits)